david2rock/powershell/README.md

-# PowerShell Configuration and Utilities
+# PowerShell Configuration, Utilities and Aliases

-This repository contains a customized PowerShell environment with various utilities and aliases to improve productivity.
-Follow the instructions below to set up and start using the provided scripts.
+This repository contains a customized PowerShell environment with various utilities and aliases to improve productivity.<br/>Follow the instructions below to set up and start using the provided scripts.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

 - **Git**: Used for cloning the repository.
-- **Neovim (nvim)**: For editing configuration files.
+- **Neovim (nvim)**: (Optional) For editing configuration files.
+- **Nerd Fonts**: For better visibility; download a nerd [font](https://github.com/ryanoasis/nerd-fonts) as per your choice.

 ## Installation